Fuzhou people: History

 Fuzhou's history of emigration began since the Ming dynasty with Zheng He's voyages overseas.
-As the result of immigration of Fuzhounese to southeast Asia, Fuzhou dialect is found in Singapore, Malaysia and Indonesia.
-The city of Sibu of Malaysia is called "New Fuzhou" due to a large wave of Fuzhounese immigration in the early 1900s.
-They are referred to as "Hockchiu" or "Hokchew" in Singapore and Malaysia.
+As the result of immigration of Fuzhounese to Southeast Asia, Fuzhou dialect is found in Malaysia and Indonesia.
+The city of Sibu of Malaysia is called "New Fuzhou" due to a significant wave of Fuzhounese immigration in the early 1900s.
+They are referred to as "Hockchiu" or "Hokchew" in Malaysia and Singapore and "Hokchia" in Indonesia.

 Japan

 Some Fuzhou people have moved to Japan.
 Conversely, many Japanese have historically been interested in Fuzhou language.
 During the Second World War, some Japanese scholars became passionate about studying Fuzhou dialect, believing that it could be beneficial to the rule of the Greater East Asia Co-Prosperity Sphere.
 One of their most famous works was the Japanese-Chinese Translation: Fuzhou Dialect (日華對譯: 福州語) published in 1940 in Taipei, in which katakana was used to represent Fuzhou pronunciation.